pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

 * First read the operation count, then parse each input line at a time.
-* History stores undo operations
+* Append and Delete operations store their respective undo operation in an undo stack.

 **USAGE**